sikandarali94/development-notes/Javascript-Notes/Chapter 5 - Building Objects.md

 var sikandar = Object.create(person);
 ```

 * This is known as Pure Prototypal Inheritance.
-If there was a method in person object and there was this.firstname and we put in a property of firstname in sikandar object like this: sikandar.firstname = 'siky'; then this.firstname will point to 'siky' rather than 'Sikandar'.
+If there was a method in `person` object and there was `this.firstname` and we put in a property of `firstname` in `sikandar` object like this: `sikandar.firstname = 'siky';` then `this.firstname` will point to `'siky'` rather than `'Sikandar'`.
 Even then the prototype is pointing to person because if we mutated a method in person it would affect the prototype of every object created using person.
-* However Object.create is available only in newer browsers.
+* However `Object.create` is available only in newer browsers.
 To support older browsers we can use something called a polyfill.
 * **Polyfill**: Code that adds a feature which the engine may lack.
 * There is an example code of a polyfill within the course that should be in the notes.
 * The most powerful aspect of Pure Prototypal Inheritance is that we can mutate the object \(that is being pointed to by other objects that were created by it\) on the fly.